pwinckles/rocfl/README.md

 The [releases page](https://github.com/pwinckles/rocfl/releases) has pre-built binaries that should work on most common OSes and architectures.
-You do not need to install Rust to use them.
-Simply download the appropriate binary, rename it to `rocfl`, and execute `./rocfl --help`.
+You do _not_ need to install Rust to use them.

+1. Download and unzip the appropriate binary
+2. On Linux or Mac, execute `chmod +x rocfl` to [fix the permissions](https://github.com/actions/upload-artifact/issues/38)
+3. Execute `./rocfl --help` to verify it works

 ### Local Build